Shcherbaa/CyberSecurity/README.md

 # 👋 Cybersecurity Portfolio

-Hello, I'm Ihar — an aspiring cybersecurity professional building hands-on experience across offensive security, network analysis, and security engineering.
+Hello, I'm Ihar — an a cybersecurity professional in the early stages of their career building hands-on experience across offensive security, network analysis, and security engineering.